Review of the floppy disk as a storage medium, and the USB replacement

 In other words, start with the format that 90% of computers and machinery already use and which is fully compatible with each other and with every Windows computer.
 After that, then work down into the custom jobs, one class of machines after another.

-There is already a model released (the 1-G) that has stripped out the top-level FAT12 interpretor, which should provide compatibility with a good percentage of the custom systems.
+There is a model released (the 2-SY) that has the option to ignore the top-level FAT12 interpretor, which should provide compatibility with a good percentage of the custom systems; the non-FAT data for the entire disk is stored in one file with a .IMG suffix (standing for uncompressed disk image).
 Other systems, such as the Amiga gaming console or musical keyboards or whatnot, and really old industrial machinery that was developed before there were any strong standards, will be on the list somewhere down the road

 Again, the other choice is to have really huge floppy disk image files (in the tens of megabytes) just to hold 720kb worth of data; because while every floppy is physically about the same, the structure and timing of how information was stored is machine or designer dependant, and to have 100% compatibility means we have to store every bit of information possible, logical data, timing, any other funny behaviors such as using more than 80 tracks, everything.